taboola/LoAF-Finder/README.md

 ## Features:
 - Filters data returning from the "long-animation-frame" API based on your setttings.
-- Groups data from different scripts into two groups (A & B) according to your settings for easy comparison.
+- Groups data from different LoAF entries and scripts into two groups (A & B) according to your settings for easy comparison between scripts influance on the page performances.
 - Provides detailed summaries of both relevant LoAF and scripts data, including blocking duration.
 - Generates downloadable CSV reports for further analysis.